bourleaumarc/Data-Science/README.md

 # Data-Science
 Factors Influencing Summer Olympics Performance - Analysis at a country and individual level.

-The main objective of our project is to discover:
+The main purpose of our project is to discover:

 - underlying factors that might directly or indirectly influence performance and success at the summer Olympics: at the national level and from an individual perspective.